gekkey/Euler/README.md

 # Euler
 Project Euler in C++

-The solutions in \_old I did when I was 17.
-The rest is more recent.

 ## 068: 5-gon ring
 I used recursion with greedy pruning to fill out the nodes of the ring, creating only those that could be the solution.
 I then created an array of pointers to positions in the nodes, and used than to generate and compare the best answer.